-(1) The indictment charges that the defendants were all members of one single conspiracy to commit the crime of . / commit the crime of ere were really two separate conspi; and another one between convince you beyond charged in the indict defendant not guilty d a reasonable doubt that the timent.
-If the government far of the conspiracy charge, e conspiracy charge, the government the defendant was a member of the chails to prove this, then you must find the ven if you find that he was a member of some other conspiracy conspiracy ad that ber of some ' ' • lty verdict, if the government f some other conspiracy would not nt also proved that he was a memb •
+(1) The indictment charges that the defendants were all members of one single conspiracy to commit the crime of (2) Some of the defendants have argued that there were really two separate conspiraciesone between to commit the crime of; and another one between to commit the crime of (3) To convict any one of the defendants of the conspiracy charge, the government must convince you beyond a reasonable doubt that the defendant was a member of the conspiracy charged in the indictment.
+If the government fails to prove this, then you must find that defendant not guilty of the conspiracy charge, even if you find that he was a member of some other conspiracy.
+Proof that a defendant was a member of some other conspiracy is not enough to convict.
+(4) But proof that a defendant was a member of some other conspiracy would not prevent you from returning a guilty verdict, if the government also proved that he was a member of the conspiracy charged in the indictment.